mailsac/mailsac-examples/services/email_capture/email_capture.rst

  Some SMTP libraries or clients may not support the use of a username that is different from the :code:`From` address.
-In that case, the :code:`From` address will need to be added as a :ref:`Private Address <doc_private_addresses>` or be an address in a :ref:`Custom Domain <doc_custom_domains>`.
-The Private address or address in a Custom Domain can then be used with the Mailsac API Key as authentication to the Capture service.
+In that case, the :code:`From` address will need to be added as an :ref:`Enhanced Address <doc_private_addresses>` or be an address in a :ref:`Custom Domain <doc_custom_domains>`.
+The enhanced address or address in a Custom Domain can then be used with the Mailsac API Key as authentication to the Capture service.

 .. tabs::